BlackPixl/PixlSorting/README.md

 ```console
 python3 pixlsorting input2.png -o output2.png -t 57 -f brightness -v
 ```
-Play with all available options to see what results can you get!
+Play with all posible options to see what results can you get!